ericmedvet/slides/advanced-programming-2020/05-memory.md

 ]
 .note[\*: JVM dependent]

-$\rigtharrow$[] JVM knows in advance how much stack reserve for a method invocation!
+$\rightarrow$ JVM knows in advance how much stack reserve for a method invocation!

 ---